PanK0/TalkingChalks/Evaluation/README.md

   * smartphone not required
   * no isolation
   * no distraction given by the smartphone
-  * possible issues: queues to pick it up and leave it after the tour, igienic problems due to pandemic
+  * possible drawbacks: queues to pick it up and leave it after the tour, igienic problems due to pandemic

 * **QR code**
   * need the personal smartphone